yayoamigo/WhosPet/README.md

 ## Testing
 For testing the repositories you would need to create a new DB called WhosPetTest, with the previous tables, and replace the connection string on each test

-##PostMan
+## PostMan
-You can find 3 postman files at the root of this project to test the endpoints
+You can find 3 postman files at the root of this project to test the endpoints, remember to use the bearer token you get when logged in.